 4.20.3.5 The overall performance of the cargo containment system shall be verified for compliance with the design parameters during the first full loading and discharging of the cargo, in accordance with the survey procedure and requirements in 1.4 and the requirements of the Administration or recognized organization acting on its behalf.
-Records of the performance of the components and equipment essential to verify the design parameters, shall be maintained and be available to the Administration (see also IACS UI GC13 Rev1).
+Records of the performance of the components and equipment essential to verify the design parameters, shall be maintained and be available to the Administration (For verifications before and after the first loaded voyage, refer to UI GC13).

-4.20.3.6 Heating arrangements, if fitted in accordance with 4.19.1.5 and 4.19.1.6, shall be tested for required heat output and heat distribution.
+4.20.3.6 Heating arrangements, if fitted in accordance with 4.19.1.5 and 4.19.1.6, shall be tested for required heat output and heat distribution (For verifications before and after the first loaded voyage, refer to UI GC13).

 4.20.3.7 The cargo containment system shall be inspected for cold spots during, or immediately following, the first loaded voyage.
-Inspection of the integrity of thermal insulation surfaces that cannot be visually checked shall be carried out in accordance with recognized standards (see also LACS UI GC13 Rev1).
+Inspection of the integrity of thermal insulation surfaces that cannot be visually checked shall be carried out in accordance with recognized standards (For verifications before and after the first loaded voyage, refer to UI GC13).